Parabolic Kazhdan-Laumon and the Kloosterman Fourier Transform for Quadric Cones: The Case of SL2 and General Expectations

 This is equivalent to the ``pull-push" of the function $f$ along the roof:\footnote{Note that the Radon transform is defined on the homogeneous spaces $G/U$, \textit{not} their affine closures $\overline{G/U}$.
 We could, of course, extend it to affine closures by replacing $G$ in the correspondence (\ref{RadCorr}) by the closure of the diagonal embedding of $G$ in $\overline{G/U^{\text{op}}}\times\overline{G/U}$.
 In this case (\ref{Radon}) would need to be appropriately adjusted.}

 Note that the Radon transform manifestly intertwines the $G \times M$ actions (since $M$ normalizes $U$).
 However, the transform is not involutive; that is to say, in general,

-Indeed, as discussed above, the Ginidikin-Karpelevich formula \cite{GindKapI, GindKapII} shows that if the right $M$-orbit of $f$ generates an irreducible representation of $M$, then the LHS of (\ref{RR}) will turn out to equal $f$ times a suitable product of $\gamma$-factors.\footnote{In the finite-field case, the analogue of the $\Gamma$-function is a Gauss sum.
+Indeed, the Gindikin-Karpelevich formula \cite{GindKapI, GindKapII} shows that if the right $M$-orbit of $f$ generates an irreducible representation of $M$, then the LHS of (\ref{RR}) will turn out to equal $f$ times a suitable product of $\gamma$-factors.\footnote{In the finite-field case, the analogue of the $\Gamma$-function is a Gauss sum.
 See \cite{Carter}, chapter 10, for more information on these kinds of intertwiners over finite fields.}

 On the other hand, we are considering paraspherical spaces $G/U(P)$.
-By analogy with Braverman-Kazhdan's work (see Section \ref{history}), we should convolve the Radon transform by a measure on the Levi $M$:
+By analogy with Braverman-Kazhdan's work, we should convolve the Radon transform by a measure on the Levi $M$:

 that will kill the $\gamma$-factors.
 Notice that if such a transform is to intertwine the $M$-action, the function $J$ must be central on $M$; i.e., $M$-conjugacy-invariant.\footnote{For a $M$ a torus, as in the case where $P = B$ is a Borel, this property comes for free; tori are commutative.}